zendesk/maxwell/docs/docs/producers.md

 Both Kafka and AWS Kinesis support the notion of partitioned streams.
-Partitioning is controlled by `producer_partition_by`, which gives you the option to split your stream by database, table, primary key, or embedded columns.
-How you choose to partition your streams influences quite a bit in downstream applications; generally the rule of thumb is to use the finest-grained partition scheme that one can without sacrificing serialization needs.
+Partitioning is controlled by `producer_partition_by`, which gives you the option to split your stream by database, table, primary key, or column data.
+How you choose to partition will influence the consumers of the maxwell stream.
+A good rule of thumb is to use the finest-grained partition scheme possible given serialization constraints.

-When using `producer_partition_by`=_column_ you must set `producer_partition_columns` with the column name(s) to partition by (e.g.
-`producer_partition_columns`=user_id or
+To partition by column data, you must set both:

+- `producer_partition_columns`, a comma-separated list of column names, and
-`producer_partition_columns`=user_id,create_date).
-You must also set `producer_partiton_by_fallback`.
-This may be (_database_, _table_, _primary_key_).
+- `producer_partiton_by_fallback`.
+This may be (_database_, _table_,
-It is used when the column(s) specified does not exist in the current row.
-The default is _database_.
-When partitioning by _column_ Maxwell will treat the values for the specified columns as strings, concatenate them and use that value to partition the data.
-The above example, partitioning by user_id + create_date would have a partition key similar to _1178532016-10-10 18:29:04_.
+  _primary_key_), and will be used as a default value when the column does not exist.

+When partitioning by column Maxwell will treat the values for the specified columns as strings, concatenate them and use that value to partition the data.

 #### Kafka partitioning